sg1705/linkrun/README.md

 Linkrun is a large Angular2 app running on a nodejs server.

-1. `src` directory has code for client
+1. `src` directory has code for client3
 2. `server` directory has nodejs code for server
 3. `config` has configuration for both dev and production.